‘Welcome to Sweetie Pie’s’ Star Found Guilty of Having Nephew ‘Executed’

 “I’m not from St. Louis, I had never been there, had not heard of the ‘Sweetie Pie’ show, and yet… I kind of realized after I had been retained that this was a story that had captured a lot of people’s attention,” Rodriguez told The Daily Beast on Friday.

-The manager at Sweetie’s Upper Crust said she had no comment when reached by The Daily Beast on Friday evening.
+The manager at Sweetie’s Upper Crust, the business’ flagship location, said she had no comment when reached by The Daily Beast on Friday evening.

 Norman’s scheme began at the end of October 2014, when he secretly took out a $450,000 life insurance policy on Montgomery, according to an indictment charging him with his nephew’s murder.
 Montgomery was then 20; Norman was the sole beneficiary.
 He “conspired with… his insurance agent,” who pleaded guilty in July to participating in the plot, to fraudulently obtain the policy, as there was “no financial dependence or relationship” between him and Montgomery, prosecutors argued.